Rehearsal Track Notes

 Instructions for playing and downloading the rehearsal tracks

 MuseScore online is included as the most flexible method of playing the tracks, giving the option of highlighting different voices, varying playback speed, looping round difficult parts and so on.
-From the MuseScore online application, it is possible to download a track in MuseScore format to a tablet or phone if you have the MuseScore player installed.
-Then you don’t have to be connected to the Internet to use the music.
+From the MuseScore online application, unfortunately it is no longer possible (for copyright reasons) to download a track in MuseScore format to a tablet or phone for use in the MuseScore player.
+Alternative solutions are being explored (at July 2019).

 MP3 versions are included with the option either of playing through a browser or downloading to your laptop, tablet or phone.
 There is an MP3 file for all voices, and one each with emphasis on the individual voices.
 To play through the browser you are using now, click on the link to the piece of music you want to hear and click the “Play” button for the required track (usually an arrowhead on its side on the left of the player).